Nishig01/MovieSuggestionAI/README.md

 # MovieSuggestionAI

-This project is inspired by Netflix.
+This project is inspired from Netflix.
 The project uses core concepts of React JS framework and implements redux store for data storage.
 Authorization is implemented with using firebase API's.